Best German City Names: 200+ Historic & Imaginary Ideas

 Düsseldorf

-From "village on the Düssel" to North Rhine-Westphalia's capital, where art, fashion, and banking transformed a Rhine tributary settlement
+From "village on the Düssel" to North Rhine-Westphalia's capital, with art, fashion, and banking layered onto a Rhine tributary settlement

 Mannheim